abstractmath.org

 Sources of names

 A suggestive name is a a common English word or phrase, chosen to suggest its meaning.
-Thus it is a metaphor.
+This means it is a type of metaphor.

 Examples